Naevin/TennisStats/README.md

  * <b>What I could improve on:</b>
    * Code and File Design: I could have organized and modularized the code better.
 I just organized the files by type, .java, .xml, etc.
-   * Coding Style: I did not really keep a consistent coding style throughout the project.subli
+   * Coding Style: I did not really keep a consistent coding style throughout the project.
+I also could have added more useful comments.